 |Dimensions||3.5 x 50 x 11 inches|

-- Split and layer function: The MIDI controller allows users to spilt and layer different tones to create unique and remarkable music.
+- Split and layer function: The MIDI controller allows users to split and layer different tones to create unique and remarkable music.

 - Individually applicable reverb and chorus